yokoffing/NextDNS-Config/README.md

 4) **Aggressive**: frequent breakage; only for experienced users; use on a separate profile to [lockdown single-purpose devices](https://old.reddit.com/r/nextdns/comments/uqap3n/comment/i8q8alf/?context=3)

 Here are the suggested blocklists for each category:

+I’m not comfortable troubleshooting breakage.
+I’m comfortable troubleshooting breakage.
+Nuke it all

 <center>